Network asset conversions are currently suspended. All the details can be found here

 Before the developers disappeared, the community’s calls for transparency on the situation went unanswered, and the project appeared abandoned.
 Some thought it was a scam, but the current team disagree.
 It’s possible to see in the original code genuine attempts to make it work.
 But the original developers didn’t have the skillset required to finish the project and deliver the product.
 This situation prompted a small group of community members to take over the project’s management and development.
 They felt that the idea was just too important to be left unfinished.

-This new team was built on the shared belief that everyone should have the right to financial privacy.
+This new group of core contributors came together on the shared belief that everyone should have the right to financial privacy.
 Success required a wide range of skills and experience.
-Fortunately, the community included experts in; cryptography, maths, system architecture, development, community management, entrepreneurship, economics, product design and blockchain analysis and infrastructure.
-You can read more about the team members here: https://havenprotocol.org/knowledge/haven-team-bio/
+Fortunately, the community included experts in; cryptography, maths, system architecture, development, community management, entrepreneurship, economics, product design, blockchain analysis and infrastructure.
+You can read more about the core contributors here

 Many months of coding, social networking, wallet and website development followed before xUSD went live in July 2020.
 We are proud to have launched the world’s first Private Stablecoin.